 Stay abreast of language discussions in language user groups and standards groups.

-Note: Discussions and meeting notes will give an indication of problem prone features that should not be used or should be used with caution.
+Note: Discussions and meeting notes will give an indication of problem prone features that are recommended not be used or only be used with caution.

 6.58.6 Implications for language design and evolution

-In future language design and evolution activities, the following items should be considered:
+In future language design and evolution activities, consider the following items:

 Removing obscure language features for which there are commonly used alternatives;

-Removing language features that have routinely been found to be the root cause of safety or security vulnerabilities, or that are routinely disallowed in software guidance documents; and
+Removing language features that have routinely been found to be the root cause of safety or security vulnerabilities, or that are routinely disallowed in software guidance documents or project-specific coding standards; and

 Providing language mechanisms that optionally disable deprecated language features.